vidbina/vidbina.github.io/_posts/2020-04-10-startups-eu-vs-us.markdown

 [wiki-unicorn]: https://en.wikipedia.org/wiki/List_of_unicorn_startup_companies<Paste>

-At some point, one can only hope that the greater access to capital will allow founders to dare to take more chances to actually push whichever frontier they've zeroed in on.
+At some point, one can only hope that easier access to capital will allow founders to dare to take more chances to actually push whichever frontier they've zeroed in on.
 Thriving startup ecosystems are a lot more than just money though.